awsdocs/amazon-connect-admin-guide/doc_source/enable-wisdom.md

 ### About the Wisdom domain<a name="wisdom-domain"></a>

 When you enable Amazon Connect Wisdom, you create a Wisdom domain: an Assistant that is made up of one knowledge base\.
 Following are guidelines for creating Wisdom domains:
-+ Each Amazon Connect instance can only be associated with one domain\.
 + You can create multiple domains, but they don't share external application integrations or customer data between each other\.
++ Each domain can be associated with one or more Amazon Connect instances, but each Amazon Connect instance can be associated with only one domain\.
 + All the external application integrations you create are at a domain level\.
 All of the Amazon Connect instances associated with a domain inherit the domain's integrations\.
 + You can change the association of your Amazon Connect instance from your current domain to a new domain at any time, by choosing a different domain\.